heshanthenura/PassMan/README.md

 ## Services <a name="services"></a>

-### H2 Databse service
+### SQLite Databse service
-- We store all data in H2 database service
+- We store all data in SQLite database service

 ### Maven
 - We use maven for manage dependencies